 - You must submit an online video along with your application form and photos (maximum of three minutes to sum up why you should be picked for Survivor Australia, why you believe you have what it takes to be the ultimate/sole Survivor)

-Those who successfully complete all of the above and deemed a suitable candidate will be contacted by Endemol Shine Australia’s Casting Team to discuss the next stage – good luck.
+Those who successfully complete all of the above and deemed a suitable candidate will be contacted by Endemol Shine Australia’s Casting Team to discuss the next stage.
+The final deadline is June 6th at 11 PM – good luck.